 College and a misdiagnosis.

-Because of an error in a biopsy done in Oregon during the spring of 1997, that said a growth in her armpit was benign; surgery done in June actually spread the sarcoma cancer.
+Because of an error in a biopsy done in Oregon during the spring of 1997, that said a growth in her armpit was benign, surgery done in June actually spread the Sarcoma Cancer.
 She knew after that first surgery that her prognosis was grim.
 She refused to stop living but instead lived more intensely.
-During the following summer and fall, Karen continued to be active, even while undergoing surgery, radiation and chemotherapy.
-She kept her summer-time job coaching tee-ball and pee-wee soccer and spent her fall completing Willamette course work by correspondence.
-Karen in Oregon
+During the following summer and fall, Karen continued to be active, even while undergoing surgery, radiation, and chemotherapy.
+She kept her summertime job coaching T-ball and pee-wee soccer and spent her fall completing Willamette course work by correspondence.
+Karen in Oregon.